 The entry-level, 13-inch MacBook Pro doesn't have the buzz-worthy Touch Bar everyone is talking about, but that doesn't mean this isn't a formidable laptop.
 For $1,299, you get a bright and colorful screen than, a big touchpad, loud speakers, and speedy performance, all wrapped up in a design that's pretty light.
 The battery life is pretty awesome, too.

-May 28 Update: Apple's just updated every MacBook Pro -- except this non-Touch Bar model.
-That means you'll need to check out its 2019 MacBook Pro lineup if you want the latest and fastest processors.
+June 26 Update: Apple's just updated every MacBook Pro -- except this non-Touch Bar model.
+That means you should check out our 15-inch vs 13-inch 2019 MacBook Pro face-off to see which model is the best fit for your needs.

 If you wanted an adaptive, multi-touch screen above the keyboard that provides all sorts of nifty shortcuts, you'd have to fork over $1,499 for the Touch Bar model.
 Is the more affordable new MacBook Pro we reviewed worth it?
 Yes, but it isn't as fast as cheaper Windows laptops with Intel's newer 8th-generation processors, and Apple ditched some useful ports to achieve this svelte design.